Members of the Grimes family from the television show The Walking Dead:

 - Dead Guy Junior: Discussed.
 Carl proposed the names of all the dead and believed to be dead female members before coming up with Judith, the name of his third-grade teacher.

-- Infant Immortality: Time will tell if this lasts, but so far she has survived being in some very dangerous situations, including the third prison attack, some close calls with walkers, and being left alone with Lizzie on several occasions, and having a man from Terminus come very close to making good on his threat of snapping her neck, and the walker invasion of Alexandria.
+- Infant Immortality: Time will tell if this lasts, but so far she has survived being in some very dangerous situations, including the third prison attack, some close calls with walkers, being left alone with Lizzie on several occasions, and having a man from Terminus come very close to making good on his threat of snapping her neck, and the walker invasion of Alexandria.

 - In-Series Nickname: Daryl still calls her "Lil' Ass-Kicker" from time-to-time, and it's the name on her first, cardboard box crib.

 - Missing Mom: Due to Lori's death while giving birth to her.

-- Never Found the Body: Rick and Carl are unsure of her fate since they only found blood in her carrier given the chaos toward the end of "Too Far Gone".
-In "Inmates", she survives thanks to Tyreese saving her.
+- Never Found the Body: Rick and Carl are unsure of her fate since they only found blood in her carrier during the chaos toward the end of "Too Far Gone".
+In "Inmates", she is shown to have survived thanks to Tyreese saving her.